mmkhan2/hello-world/README.md

 # <== This is Munawar!
 I'm into all things software.
 Currently focused on managing data, storing it and finally reporting on it to help making the right business decisions.
-Working on Cloud Solutions for Data Warehouses.
+Also working on Cloud Solutions for Data Warehouses.

 [![](https://img.shields.io/badge/LinkedIn-blue)](https://www.linkedin.com/in/mmunawarkhan)

 ## Experience
 | | | |
 |:--:|:--:|:--:|
 | <img width="100" src="./logos/Berkley.jpg" alt="Berkley Technology Services"></img> | [Berkley Technology Services](https://www.berkley-bts.com/) | Manager of Investment Applications |